 10. RAIDERS OF THE LOST ARK

-George Lucas’ original version named him Indiana Smith, by the way, and Spielberg was the one who told him that was a bad idea, which might be the man’s single greatest contribution to cinema.
-Indiana Smith?
-That movie would’ve made, like, twenty dollars.
-I don’t mean to rag on George Lucas, but it seems like the guy was talked out of more bad ideas than he had good ones.
-We have him to thank for the franchise, but I’ve an inkling it’s Spielberg who made magic out of it.
+George Lucas’ original version named him Indiana Smith, by the way, after his dog; Spielberg was the one who told him that was a bad idea, which might be the man’s single greatest contribution to cinema.
+(Indiana Smith?
+That movie would’ve made, like, twenty dollars.)
+Not to rag on George Lucas in this Spielberg list, but it seems like the guy was talked out of more bad ideas than he had good ones.
+We have Lucas to thank for the franchise, but clearly it was Spielberg who made magic out of it.
 (Two of the four, anyway.)

 9 1/2.
 POLTERGEIST

 If you don’t know the behind-the-scenes lore, you might be scratching your head right about now, thinking, “Wait a minute — Steven Spielberg directed Poltergeist?”

 Well.
 Depends on who you ask.

 Technically, no. Officially, Tobe Hooper directed Poltergeist.
 That’s whose name appears in the credits as the film’s director.
 But the only reason Spielberg didn’t direct Poltergeist was because of a contract that barred him from working on another movie until E.T.
 The Extra-Terrestrial was released.
 So Spielberg wrote and produced Poltergeist, and showed up to set every day, and told the crew what to do, and set up the shots and… yeah, legend has it that he basically directed this movie.
 So I’m not officially placing it in my ranking of the best Spielberg flicks, just nudging it into an imaginary slot at #9.5 because it would be in my Top 10 if it really were a Spielberg movie.